swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 ```

 This makes it trivial to identify the access level of every definition without having to scan the context it appears in.

+For historical reasons, the existing codebase generally uses `internal` as the catch-all non-public access level.
+However, it is okay to use `private`/`fileprivate` when appropriate.

 ## Internals